 So grab a lightweight mac and join us as we dodge the April showers in 10 galleries and museums that are destinations in their own right, and whose current exhibitions will put a spring in any adventurous soul’s step.

-Oh, and if we’ve missed out on your favourite gallery, please let us know in the comments below.
+Oh, and if we’ve missed out on your favourite gallery, please let us know on our Facebook page!
 We love to hear about your favourite galleries.

 Southampton City Art Gallery

 Housed in the understated and elegant Civic Building – a local icon that draws visitors’ eyes with its lighthouse-like clock tower – the Southampton City Art Gallery’s fine art collection holds over 5,300 works that tell the story of western art from the Renaissance to the present day.
 What’s more, the gallery’s collection of 20th-Century British art is one of the most important outside of London.

 And while this is reason enough to make a beeline for Southampton with us, you’ll want to visit before 6 May to catch Greg Gilbert – A Gentle Shrug into Everything – a temporary exhibition of work by Greg Gilbert.
 In 2016 Gilbert was diagnosed with stage 4 bowel cancer which triggered this major shift in his practice from miniature, photorealistic biro studies drawn from photographs to equally intricate but surreal imaginings.